discretize/discretize-guides/builds/necromancer/condition-scourge/index.md

 ---
-title: "Condition Scourge"
+title: 'Condition Scourge'
-date: "2018-07-01"
+date: '2018-07-01'
-group: "Good Builds"
+group: 'Good Builds'
-role: "Damage"
+role: 'Damage'
-profession: "Necromancer"
+profession: 'Necromancer'
-specialization: "Scourge"
+specialization: 'Scourge'
+benchmark:
-benchmark: { small: { dps: 28593, by: "Nightmare [SC]", youtube: "eWKDAG1gXnM"}}
+  { small: { dps: 28593, by: 'Nightmare [SC]', youtube: 'eWKDAG1gXnM' } }
 skills: [10689, 10602, 10606]
 traits: [816, 875]
-conditions: ["Vulnerability", "Crippled", "Blind", "Weakness", "Immobile"]
+conditions: ['Vulnerability', 'Crippled', 'Blind', 'Weakness', 'Immobile']
 ---

 As a good complimentary build to the <Specialization name="reaper" prefix="Condition"/> one, the <Specialization name="Scourge" prefix="Condition"/> excels at providing supplementary defensive support abilities for a group whilst still going full damage, as well as superior area damage to its <Specialization name="reaper" prefix="Condition"/> counterpart.
 Because both builds are so similar in terms of their equipment (minus infusions) it allows for an experienced Necromancer player to swap between the two on the fly as a situation requires it.

 Scourge has a simplistic "rotation" in that you have less skills overall to use, but it is counterbalanced by the need to "maintain" parts of your kit for your damage output to excel; namely keeping up two sand shades, using punishment skill in tandem with said shades and maintaining life force to allow for use of your Shroud skills.